-We stay-home moms in SoCal wear flip-flops for months on end with maybe a few chilly weeks in Uggs.
-We barely even brush our hair unless it’s our turn to volunteer.
-Weekdays after coffee I ushered Junior along in the divine comfort of yoga pants and stretchy tee’s.
-I’d turn right around after drop-off to do laundry, dishes and freelance graphic design work, while other cars were turning onto the freeway.
+We stay-at-home moms in SoCal wear flip-flops for months on end, barely brushing our hair unless it’s our turn to volunteer.
+Weekdays after coffee I had ushered Junior along in the divine comfort of yoga pants and t-shirts.
+Then I’d turned right around after drop-off to do laundry, dishes and freelance graphic design work, while most other cars turned onto the freeway.

-After ten years I was proud Junior didn’t need me to help her get ready.
-One of the highlights of my returning to the office grind was our being side-by-side at the bathroom mirror, fixing our hair for our days apart in the world.
+I was proud Junior didn’t need my help to get ready.
+One of the highlights of my returning to the office grind after ten years was our being side-by-side at the bathroom mirror, fixing our hair for our days apart in the world.

 But since about 3rd grade her peers’ parents had become more and more scarce.
 At the school gate there were toddlers and preschoolers in tow (I’d watched their antics, rarely wistful).
 I spoke wisely to remaining moms of years to come, while watching with interest as latchkey fourth-graders were walking home in self-reliant groups to wait for parents to come home, maybe in time for dinner.

 I only imagined what unsupervised ten-year-olds did in those after-school hours, but I’m willing to bet it’s the same thing my child did while I was busy at home nearby: had a snack, finished homework and played computer games until dinner.

 Now I’d become the mom in the grocery store at 6pm with the child sprung from day care (“Can we go home now Momma?”), coming home in the evening to the shock of more work.